Board Member Bios

 Meredith E. Abarca is professor of English at University of Texas, El Paso.
 She is author of Voices in the Kitchen (2006); Rethinking Chicana/o Literature Through Food: Postnational Appetites (2013), Latin@s’ Presence in the Food Industry: Changing How We Think about Food (2016), and numerous articles in scholarly journals and edited collections.
 She was elected to the board in 2023.

 Scott Alves Barton teaches as an Adjunct Assistant Professor at NYU, Montclair State University and Queens College.
 Scott holds a Ph.D. in Food Studies from NYU.
 He had a 25-year career as an executive chef, restaurant and product development consultant, and culinary educator.
 A former board member of the Southern Foodways Alliance, Scott currently serves on the James Beard Foundation’s Cookbook and Food Writing Steering Committee, and the American Academy of Religion’s African Diaspora Religion Committee.
 Scott is a fellow at the Instituto Sacatar, and the NGO dedicated to the preservation of Afro-Brazilian Folklore and Popular Culture, Fundação Palmares in Brazil, the Tepoztlán Institute for Transnational History of the Americas in Tepoztlán in Mexico, The European Institute for the History and Cultures of Food, (IEHCA), Tours, France and Hortense Spillers’ Issues in Critical Investigation, at Vanderbilt University, that promotes new African Diasporic scholarship.
 His research has been published in many journals and books.
-He was elected to the board in 2018 and 2021.
+He was elected to the board in 2018 and reelected in 2021 and 2024.

 Camille Begin holds a PhD in food history at the University of Toronto.
 She held a postdoc at the Centre for Sensory Studies at Concordia University (Montreal) and authored the ASFS-award winning book Taste of the Nation: The New Deal Search for America’s Food (University of Illinois Press).
 She teaches food history and helped establish the Culinaria Research Centre at the University of Toronto Scarborough, and is active in the digital humanities and led or advised on several digital food studies projects.
 Most recently, she has dived into her family food archive to explore colonial and post-colonial culinary legacies in France.
 Her writing on the topic has been published in Gastronomica.
 Beyond the academic, she has experience working in the not-for-profit and municipal government sectors.
 She was elected to the board in 2023.
 You can read more about her work at camillebegin.org.